Kentilla

-Kentilla is a text adventure game written in Basic by British developer Derek Brewster and published by Micromega.
-It was later rereleased as a budget title by Mastertronic.
+Kentilla is a text adventure game written by British developer Derek Brewster and published by Micromega in 1984.

-Game music composer Rob Hubbard created the score for the Commodore 64 version, while the ZX Spectrum and Amstrad CPC versions were mute.
+It was re-released as a budget title in 1986 by Mastertronic who ported the game to the Commodore 64 with music by composer Rob Hubbard.

 Reception

 Crash were impressed by the Spectrum version of the game, stating "Kentilla is a sure winner as an adventure with many devious problems which should keep any adventurer busy through the coming winter months and it’s excellent value for money."
 It was given a 10/10 Overall rating.

 Zzap!64 enjoyed the Commodore 64 version which was given a 90% overall rating.